Canop/dom-doll/README.md

 )
 ```

-This add 3 elements in `#content`, giving them ids and or classes or text content.
+This adds 3 elements in `#content`, giving them ids and/or classes or text content.

 The first of those elements is a `<div>` with id `infos` and class `light`.
 It contains a `<a>` element with class `big-link`.